 The purpose of this study was to design a model of integrated social education curriculum in primary school.
-The results of the first question of this study showed that considering the related components and features such as paying attention to the principle of diversity of data source in accreditation of learners 'educational knowledge, reviewing curriculum content and emphasizing flexibility components, creating interdisciplinary understanding, learners' abilities and Implementing higher education documents in the field of curriculum integration, reforming the teacher education system and raising complex and multidimensional issues, and reforming content organization practices from subject-oriented approaches to eight integrated approaches can strengthen the integrated primary education, especially in primary school curricula.
+The results of the first question of this study showed that considering the related components and features such as paying attention to the principle of diversity of data source in accreditation of learners 'educational knowledge, reviewing curriculum content and emphasizing flexibility components, creating interdisciplinary understanding, learners' abilities and Implementing higher education documents in the field of curriculum integration, reforming the teacher education system and raising complex and multidimensional issues, and reforming content organization practices from subject-oriented approaches to eight integrated approaches can strengthen the integrated primary education system, Also, the significant effect of combining the curriculum with the components of social education, especially in primary school curricula.
 On the other hand, organizing and designing curriculum content in the style of integrated curriculum is irrelevant to pervasive interests, and due to these problems, the design and implementation of curriculum in a combined manner is recommended.

 The results are in line with the findings of Yaghouti, Javadipour, Khosravi (2013), Mansouri Gargar, et al (2019), Hashemzadeh, Khanjarkhani, Heidarzadegan (2018), Ollila (2019), Gueudet, Poisard (2019) and Wong, Nguyen (2019).
 In response to the above question, it should be noted that since the educational system has different functions in society.
 One of these functions, which are to cultivate students' moral and cultural abilities, is to incorporate the concept of integrated social education into the curriculum.
 The importance of this function is due to the fact that education in the shadow of social education has significant effects in various dimensions such as creativity, emotional and moral development, creating socialization skills, cultivating group and communication skills of students.
 However, despite this effect, social education in some educational systems, including in primary school, has a secondary and marginal position in the curricula of educational centers.
 This can be achieved through the design of a desirable integrated curriculum model and optimal accreditation.
-In this study, after stating the most important basic principles of social education in the following order:
+In this study, after stating the most important basic principles of social education in the elementary school, the desired model is presented.
+This pattern consists of three basic elements in the following order:

 1- Prescriptive element that oversees the development of goals, content selection, determination of teaching methods and patterns of learning and evaluation of social education 2- Non-prescriptive element that includes flexibility and decentralization in the social science curriculum.
 3- Integrated element in the curriculum of heavenly gifts and social sciences.
 Undoubtedly, the educational institution, as an important organ of the Islamic society, has important tasks to face in this social, political and cultural process, so that it can always preserve its ethnic and religious culture.
 In fact, society is nothing more than the formal and informal education that governs itself by the family, the media and education, politicians, athletes, and, in short, the patterns that emerge from that society.
-These two, society and education and society shows that these two are not only inseparable but also completely intertwined.
+These two, society and education, are so intertwined that one can easily judge another by studying one.
+A study of the interactions between education and society shows that these two are not only inseparable but also completely intertwined.
 Socialization is one of the most important mechanisms of today's societies in culture building for progress and development.
 It will sooner or later help community leaders in any society achieve their goals and sustainable development.
 The more knowledgeable a person in a group or community is, the easier and more successful the community will be (Mazboohi, 2014).